dmapper/server-query/README.md

 ```

-In order to bypass all server-side checks for queries on some collections, just
+In order to bypass all checks for queries on some collections, just
 add those collection to the whitelist.
 This means that you will be able to user
 the usual `model.query()` on those collections - both server-side and client-side.